cncf/wg-serverless/workflow/spec/spec.md

                 "$ref": "#/definitions/error"
            }
         },
-        "nextState": {
+        "transition": {
-            "type": "string",
-            "description": "State to transition to after subflow has completed."
+          "description": "Next transition of the workflow after subflow has completed", "$ref": "#/definitions/transition"
         }
     },
     "if": {